Sanjay007/ReactJsTomcat/README.md

-# How to deploy a React application In Tomcat
+# How to deploy a React JS application In Tomcat

 Deploy React JS app in Tomcat